EFForg/privacybadger/doc/tests.md

-# Travis-CI
+# Travis CI

-Every pull request runs the full suite of functional tests (which test the unittests) on Travis-CI.
+Every pull request runs the full suite of functional tests, and unit tests on Travis CI.
 We test on Chrome stable and beta, on Firefox we test ESR, latest, and beta.
-See our `.travis.yml` for the configuration, as well as [`scripts/setup_travis.sh`](scripts/setup_travis.sh) and
+See our `[.travis.yml](/.travis.yml)` for the configuration, as well as [`scripts/setup_travis.sh`](scripts/setup_travis.sh) and
 [`scripts/run_travis.sh`](scripts/run_travis.sh).

-We also run [eslint](https://eslint.org) on Travis to test for javascript style and errors.
+We also run [ESLint](https://eslint.org) on Travis to test for JavaScript style and errors.
 See `.eslintrc.yml` and `.eslintignore` for specifics.

 # Unit tests